 Pros of Weebly as a Free Blogging Site

 Weebly’s free version is completely free.
 No domain or hosting costs.
-A great way to get started if you want to test out blogging.
+A great way to get started if you want to test things out on a free blogging site with no strings attached.

 Easy to Use

-Weebly is really easy to use and offers the same easy set up to create blog posts.
+Weebly is really easy to use and offers the same quick set up to create posts through their free blogging platform.
 You can make attractive and interesting blog posts using Weebly’s free plan.
 The Weebly blog option has more features and customization ability than Wix’s blogging platform.

 Change Themes Easily